-OMC 415 Biblical Christianity for Thoughtful People - 4 credits
+OML 415 Biblical Christianity for Thoughtful People - 4 credits

 Students study selected Old and New Testament texts and explore the historical Biblical perspective of Christianity in the context of grace and the Gospel of Jesus Christ.
 Students learn how religious issues have been addressed and incorporated in different eras of history.
-Students learn how Christianity has shaped elements of culture and organizational life, how Biblical principles can shape individuals for strong leadership roles, and how to better understand Christians in the workplace within a Judeo-Christian culture.
+Students learn how Christianity has shaped elements of culture and organizational life, how Biblical principles can shape individuals for strong leadership roles, and how to better understand Christians in the workplace within a

+Judeo-Christian culture.

-OMC 420 Dimensions of Diversity - 3 credits
+OML 420 Diversity and Global Issues - 3 credits

-Students use literature and interviews to explore the values, beliefs, customs, and perceptions represented in various kinds of diversity that affect social and economic life.
-The obligations and implications of equal opportunity are explored.
-Concepts of culture, social class, and power are developed.
+Students use literature interviews, and class discussion to explore the values, beliefs, customs, and perceptions represented in various kinds of diversity that affect social and economic life.
+Students explore the obligations and implications of equal opportunity in organizations while they develop organizational strategies to benefit from diversity in the U.S. and abroad.

-OMC 425 Principles of Management and Supervision - 3 credits
+OML 425 Management and Organizational Leadership - 3 credits

-Students examine management and leadership theories and their application to individual and group functioning in work/home situations.
-The key elements of Management explored are: Planning, Organizing, Leadership, and Controlling (Accountability).
-Management and supervision styles and techniques are analyzed to understand the potential solutions to current organizational problems.
+Students examine key elements of management and leadership theory, including planning, organizating, leadership, and controlling (accountability).
+Students will analyze management and supervision styles and techniques to understand the potential solutions to current organizational problems.

-OMC 430 Innovative Marketing - 3 credits
+OML 430 Innovative Marketing - 3 credits

-The five P's of marketing - place, price, product, promotion, and people - are at the center of this course.
-Students will examine the building blocks of the five P's within the context of understanding and researching the customer's needs and wants
+Students will use the five P's of marketing - (place, price, product, promotion, and people) as the context for understanding and researching customer needs and wants.

-OMC 435 Philosophy of Values and Ethics - 3 credits
+OML 435 Philosophy of Values and Ethics - 3 credits

 Students examine issues of accountability in government and business regarding human rights and ethics through readings, classroom discussion, and debates.
 Students develop a system for making ethical decisions in their personal lives as well as in public and employment situations.
-Both ethical theory and personal values are explored.
+Exploring both ethical theory and personal values, students develop a system for making ethical decisions in their personal, public and work lives.

-OMC 440 Applied Synthesis Project II - 3 credits
+OML 440 Applied Synthesis Project II - 3 credits

-This course is the culmination of the synthesis project that has been developed throughout the program (see OMC 340).
+This course is the culmination of the synthesis project that has been developed throughout the program (see OML 340).
 Students submit their complete written Synthesis Project and give a formal presentation of the Project's content to the instructor and the cohort.

-OMC 450 Organizational Policy and Strategy - 3 credits (4 credits beginning Summer 2005)
+OML 450 Organizational Policy and Strategy - 4 credits

-Organizational Policy and Strategy is the capstone course in this curriculum.
-This course explores how leaders make effective decisions that shape organizational policy and strategy.
-Students will synthesize the material from most of their other modules in this class.
-The class depends heavily upon a variety of simulations and analysis papers.
+Organizational Policy and Strategy is the capstone course in the program, exploring how leaders make effective decisions that shape organizational policy and strategy.

-Undergraduate Program General Education Associate of Arts Degree College of Graduate and Continuing Studies
+Undergraduate Program General Education Associate of Arts Degree School of Continuing Studies